 - “Management is doing things right.
 Leadership is doing the right things.”

 Picking the right metrics and what to measure is about paying attention to what’s working and what’s not –for the users and the business.
 It’s about having the evidence of success success and opportunities for improvement.
 Clear measurement is the language of that specificity we need to show the impact of design on the business.
 It means we have a fact-based story to tell on why we need more design resources and the business reason for design’s existence.

 We need to show how your (team’s) design makes an impact on your company.
 And to do this, you need to look at what your company is trying to achieve.
 That will set us on the course for the right UX metrics.

 What metrics do we choose?
 The ones that map to your company’s business goals

 Many managers I’ve worked for have what I call the “shiny object syndrome.”
 They shift their attention to different initiatives every quarter and successes and opportunities are lost because no one was doing what Dr. Drucker said.
-Measurement keeps us all honest by helping us focusing on the right things.
-These right things are what impacts a company’s business goals.
+Measurement keeps us all honest by helping us focus on the right things.
+These right things are what impact a company’s business goals.